hello-APIRouter/dashboard/docs/en/latest/FAQ.md

 ### 3. Etcd compatibility issues

 If you are using Apache APISIX below v2.0, be aware that the data from the etcd v2 API is [not compatible](https://etcd.io/docs/v3.4.0/op-guide/v2-migration/) with the data from the v3 API.
-Apache APISIX Dashboard v2.0 and above uses the etcd v3 API, and apisix 1.5 and below uses the etcd v2 API.
+APIROUTER Dashboard v2.0 and above uses the etcd v3 API, and apisix 1.5 and below uses the etcd v2 API.

 ### 4. After modifying the plugin schema or creating a custom plugin in Apache APISIX, why can't I find it on the dashboard?